inivert/unite-ui/README.md

 We welcome contributions!
 If you want to suggest features, report bugs, or help improve the project, feel free to open an issue or submit a pull request on [GitHub](https://github.com/inivert/unite-ui).

 You can also follow this [Contribution Guide](https://unite-ui.com/getting-started/contribution).

+## 🎨 Submit Your Component

+We're excited to showcase your designs! unite-ui is more than just a component library—it's a community of designers and developers.
+Here's how you can submit your own component:

+### How to Submit

+1. **Study the Repository Structure**: Explore how components are organized in the project.
+Each component typically has:

+   - Component file(s) in `components/content/inspira/ui/[component-name]/`
+   - Example usage in `components/content/inspira/examples/`
+   - Documentation in `content/2.components/[category]/[component-name].md`

+2. **Create Your Component**: Build a Vue component that follows our code style and quality standards.

+3. **Document It**: Create a markdown file following our documentation pattern, including:

+   - Title and description
+   - Component preview
+   - API documentation
+   - Usage examples
+   - Code snippets

+4. **Submit a PR**: Open a pull request with your component, example, and documentation.

+### Recognition Guidelines

+- **Original Designs**: Components featuring original designs will be fully credited to you as the creator in the documentation and our contributors list.
+- **Inspired Designs**: If your component is inspired by existing work, clearly indicate the source of inspiration in the documentation.
+You'll still be credited for the implementation and adaptation.

+This is a great way to gain recognition in the Vue/Nuxt community and help fellow developers create beautiful interfaces!

 ## Sponsorship